 - the issue must be related to a lack of Covenant consideration, and would therefore be mitigated by inclusion in the Legal Duty.

-An assessment of potential areas for inclusion will be made against the criteria, to enable the Secretary of State to make the final decision.
+Potential additions will be assessed against the criteria, to enable the Secretary of State to make the final decision.

 Outcomes from the ADD Process

-The outcomes from all assessments into extending the Legal Duty will be published in the Covenant Annual Report and on this website.
+All outcomes from assessments into extending the Legal Duty will be published in the Annual Report and on this website.

-A review into whether central departments of the UK Government and the Devolved Administrations should be brought into scope of the Legal Duty is being conducted through 2023, and a report will be provided in the 2023 Covenant Annual Report.
+A review into bringing the UK Government and Devolved Administrations into scope of the Legal Duty was conducted through 2023.
+A report is provided in the 2023 Covenant Annual Report.